This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Select Browning and add the oil to the cooking pot.
+• Select the Browning setting and add oil to the cooking pot.
 When it's hot, brown the pork on both sides, about 3 minutes per side.
-Remove to a platter when browned.
+Remove to a platter once browned.

-- Turn the pressure cooker off and add the water, liquid smoke, soy sauce and brown sugar to the cooking pot.
-Add the pork and its juice juices to the pot.
+• Turn off the pressure cooker and add the water, liquid smoke, soy sauce, and brown sugar to the cooking pot.
+Return the pork and its juices to the pot.
 Sprinkle the salt over the top of the pork.

-- Select High Pressure and set timer for 60 minutes.
-When it beeps, use a natural pressure release to release the pressure, for about 20 minutes.
-When the valve drops, remove the lid carefully.
+• Select High Pressure and set the timer for 60 minutes.
+When it beeps, allow the pressure to release naturally for about 20 minutes.
+Once the valve drops, carefully remove the lid.

-- Remove the meat from the pressure cooker and shred with two forks.
-Serve immediately with some steamed rice.
+• Remove the meat from the pressure cooker and shred it with two forks.
+Serve immediately with steamed rice.

 Video